webglider/tartarus-examples/Insertion Sort/README.md

 Insertion
 _______________

-1. Start from PLATFROM-1 and run `insert.` on each of the platfroms in numerical order (1-5).
-The `insert.` predicate makes the agent on the present platfrom insert itself into the correct location in sorted order. (other agents may also shift during the process)
+1. Start from PLATFORM-1 and run `insert.` on each of the platforms in numerical order (1-5).
+The `insert.` predicate makes the agent on the present platform insert itself into the correct location in sorted order. (other agents may also shift during the process)

-2. To view the integer on any particular platfrom at a given point of time, simply run `final_value(X).` X will be unified to the integer which the agent presently on the platform holds.
+2. To view the integer on any particular platform at a given point of time, simply run `final_value(X).` X will be unified to the integer which the agent presently on the platform holds.
 This way you can check the values after every step of insertion.

 3. After you have run `insert.` on all platforms in order, the integers and their agents will be in sorted order (increasing left to right).